-Exam Policy and Procedures
+Exam Policy and Procedures Assessments

-Assessments

 Students are assessed every one to three weeks during the didactic phase of the curriculum and every six weeks during the clinical phase.
 Students are responsible for downloading the exam the evening prior to the scheduled exam as applicable.
-Students are not assigned letter grades in the curriculum but are instead assigned either a "pass" or "fail" based on achievement of 80% of stated competencies.
+Students are not assigned letter grades in the curriculum but are instead assigned either a "pass" or "fail" based on achievement of 80% of stated competencies in the didactic phase.
+Grading in the clinical year is dependent on multiple factors, including the End of Rotation exam (must score 385 or greater), rotation evaluations, professionalism, and satisfactory completion of other assignments.
+See clinical rotation syllabi for additional details.
 Students who do not achieve the necessary level of competence may be offered enrollment in the tutoring program and are given opportunities for reassessment and extended learning when necessary.
 During the didactic phase, reassessment opportunities follow each assessment and Extended Learning sessions typically occur during the quarter breaks.
 Passing criteria in the clinical phase differs from the didactic phase and is outlined in each clinical syllabus.
 Remediation and/or reassessment opportunities are provided according to the academic progression policies.
 Please refer to Appendix E (p.
-168) for a summary of the clinical phase end-of-rotation (EOR) exam performance and remediation requirements.
+165) for a summary of the clinical phase end-of-rotation (EOR) exam performance and remediation requirements.